-When playing NBA 2K21, choosing a shooting method that fits your style is one of the first crucial steps all players should consider.
+When playing NBA 2K21, choosing a shooting method that fits your style is one of the first crucial steps that all players should consider.

 One of the biggest changes in NBA 2K21 is the revamped shooting system, in particular the new mechanisms involved with the Shot Stick.

-Players do still have the option to utilize the traditional way of shooting, by simply tapping the Shot Button (Square or X).
+The revamped shooting features not only widens the skill gap between players, but it also gives players more control than ever over their jump shots.
+Players do still have the option to utilize the traditional way of shooting, by simply tapping the shot button (Square or X).

 As all shooting methods have their own pros and cons and can take time to get used to, here is a basic breakdown of each shooting method to help you decide what’s best for you.

 It can be further broken down into three different settings.
-The first is the most difficult, but if executed properly, will give your player the highest shooting boost.
+The first is the most difficult, but if executed properly, it will give your player the highest shooting boost.

-- Shot Stick + no left trigger timing (removed)
+- Shot Stick: Left trigger timing removed

-- Shot Stick with aim meter turned off
+- Shot Stick: Aim meter turned off

-How to use the Shot Stick
+How to use the Shot Stick in 2K21

-- Move and hold (R3/Right Stick) down
+- Move and hold R3 down;

-How to use Shot Button
+How to use the Shot Button in 2K21

-Making Builds that satisfy your shooting needs
+2. Make builds that satisfy your shooting needs

 So, when making builds, it is important to remember to allocate enough attribute points to your mid-range or three-point shot if you want to be a good shooter.

-Pick a pie chart with enough green
+3. Pick a pie chart with enough green

-As a general rule of thumb, when making solid builds in MyCareer, choosing a skill pie chart with enough green (shooting ability) is crucial.
+When making solid builds in MyCareer, choosing a skill pie chart with enough green (shooting ability) is crucial.

 Another important aspect of shooting in NBA 2K21 is choosing the right jump shot for your MyPlayer.

-Customize using the Jump Shot Creator
+5. Customize your jump shot using the Creator tool

 Often, more advanced 2K players find generic jumpers a bit limiting.
 As a result, the Jump Shot Creator is another great tool that can open a new world of mechanics for those obsessed with the minute details.

-This feature can be found by opening the “MyPlayer Appearance” tab in the MyCareer menu.
+This feature can be found by opening the ‘MyPlayer Appearance tab in the MyCareer menu.

 Many 2K players have even said that, when making a player, it is more worthwhile to get an extra shooting badge count than extra attribute points.
 Certain badges set on Hall of Fame or Gold are much better than Silver and Bronze.